 Truth in Renting Guide Disclosure

-New Jersey landlords must provide prospective tenants with the “Truth in Renting Guide,” which discusses tenant rights.
-They must also post a copy of the guide in a common area of the rental property.
-When an updated version of the guide is posted on the Department of Community Affairs website, landlords have 30 days to update their own copies.
+New Jersey landlords must provide tenants with the “Truth in Renting Guide.”
+This is produced by the state and discusses tenant rights.
+Landlords also must post a copy of the guide in a common area of the rental property.
+When an updated version of gets posted on the Department of Community Affairs website, landlords have 30 days to update their own copies.

 Download: New Jersey Truth in Renting Guide Disclosure Form (PDF)